 One option is to take out a home equity loan, which can give you the money you need to pay off the debt that is hurting your credit score or make a larger down payment.
 But then you have the additional problem of new credit, which can hurt your credit score.

 There is an alternative option.
-EasyKnock has developed a unique program known as Sell and Stay, which allows you to sell your home to us and remain in place as a tenant.
-You keep paying rent until you're ready to move or buy back the property.
+EasyKnock has developed a unique program known as Sell & Stay, which allows you to sell your home to us and remain in place as a tenant.
+You keep paying rent until you’re ready to move or buy back the property.

 Your Win-Win Situation

-Sell and Stay isn't a loan, so it doesn't appear on your credit report.
+Sell & Stay isn’t a loan, so it doesn’t appear on your credit report.
 Nor does it require you to uproot your household while you get ready to buy your dream home.
-It's just your equity, without strings or a lengthy approval process.
+It’s just your equity, without strings or a lengthy approval process.
 Discover additional loans for independent contractors today.
 The application process is easy – contact EasyKnock today to learn how.

 If you’re looking to get a home loan as a contractor or someone who is otherwise self-employed, there are quite a few resources and solutions for you to consider.
 Do your research or connect with a professional financial advisor to figure out the best course of action for you.